lluisrc/imputaciones/README.md

 ## More about project
 ### Docker-compose
-Docker-compose use imputacionesriu image from hub.docker.com --> https://hub.docker.com/r/lroca/imputacionesriu.<br>
+Docker-compose use imputaciones image from hub.docker.com --> https://hub.docker.com/r/lroca/imputaciones.<br>
 Also docker-compose use a volume to get persistence for db<br>
 <br>
 Dockerfile.yml